GetResponse/DevZone/API/README.md

 Conditions:

-* `type` (optional) – Use newsletter, follow-up or draft to narrow down count results to specific message types.
+* `type` (optional) – Use newsletter, autoresponder or draft to narrow down count results to specific message types.

 _JSON result:_